Cosmic ocean

 A cosmic ocean, cosmic sea, primordial waters, or celestial river is a mythological motif that represents the world or cosmos enveloped by a vast primordial ocean.
 Found in many cultures and civilizations, the cosmic ocean exists before the creation of the Earth.
-From the primordial waters the Earth and the entire cosmos arose.
-The cosmic ocean represents or embodies chaos.
+The cosmic ocean can also represent or embody the chaos that some myths perceive as predetermined.

+The primacy of the water in some creation myths corresponds to the cosmological model of land surrounded by the world ocean.
+The sky is often thought of as something like the upper sea.
+The emergence of our Earth with its air and visible eruptions of fire from a pre-existing chaos or even freshwater ocean like the Mesopotamian Abzu is usually presented as an elementary factor of a first cosmic order, followed by the narrative of a flood catastrophe.
+Current research shows that these globally widespread flood myths – described in the epic Athrahasis as the gods' intention to destroy their human creations – probably have a real background, namely the relatively sudden rise in sea level at the end of the last ice age.

 The cosmic ocean takes form in the mythology of Yazidism, Ahl-e Haqq, Alevism, Ancient Egyptian mythology, Ancient Greek mythology, Canaanite mythology, Ancient Hindu mythology, Ancient Iranian, Sumerian, Zoroastrianism, Ancient Roman mythology and many other world mythologies.

-The primacy of the ocean in some creation myths corresponds to the cosmological model of land surrounded by the world ocean.
-The sky is often thought of as something like the upper sea.
-The concept of a watery chaos also underlies the widespread motif of the worldwide flood that took place in early times.
-The emergence of earth from water and the curbing of the global flood or underground waters are usually presented as a factor in cosmic ordering.